 The two men were on a Thai fishing boat with total 20 crewmembers when the vessel broke under the high pressure of Cyclone Charlotte.
 While other people might have searched for planks to float through the sea, the two were lucky to climb into the icebox.
 It was because of the icebox that they were able to survive under 50-knot winds and unstoppable rain.
 The icebox also contained fish pieces that they used to fight starvation.
 It also helped them to collect fresh water from rain.
 However, it was not the icebox that made them survive 25 days in a shark-packed sea with unbearable weather and nothing much to eat except raw fish.
-It was their attitude.
+It was their attitude, their strong mindset.

 Unfortunately, a survivor’s attitude is not that common.
 Some give up and die without fighting back.

 Still, there are a few who have built this strong survival mindset.
 We should use those people as inspiration.
 But, first, what is survival attitude?
 How can one develop it?
 How can one use their mindset to survive during catastrophes?
 Pay close attention – one day you might become one of these survivors.